booellean/mws-restaurant-stage-3/README.md

 * The code is dependent on a refactored database.
 Please use booellean's [repository][repo-link] to download the database and run with [sails.js][sails-link]

-* The production files are located in `/src/prod` while the development files are located in `/src/public/`.
+* The production files are located in `/src/prod` under the production branch while the development files are located in `/src/public/` in the master branch.
 Please use production files when serving the website

 * The gulpfile.js is NOT my own.
 This was going to be used as a reference, however, my node dependencies are having issues installing and thus was not used in production of the code.
 The original owner of the gulfile is [seetd][github-seetd] for the project [mws-restaurant-stage-1][mws-repo].